Proppys

 Hull property investment: UK's most affordable university city

-Hull offers the most accessible entry prices of any UK university city alongside credible 8–9% yields.
+Hull offers the most accessible entry prices of any UK university city alongside credible 8-9% yields.
 City of Culture legacy investment, offshore wind supply chain growth, and sub-£120k terraces make it an exceptional cash-flow market.
+An Article 4 Direction has been in force since 8 August 2019 covering The Avenues, Newland, Pearson Park, Beverley Road and Holderness Road corridors.

 City avg yield